elf11/MLab_Initial_Contribution/README.md

 The query can be run by running my bg.py script like this: pythong bg.py 3

 The query checks that the RTT field is valid (not null) paris_traceroute_hop.rtt and it was performed between 1st of July 2014 and 2nd of July 2014 (00:00:00 GMT).
 I've groupped the result by time and the IPs.
 In this way I could average multiple traceroute rtt entries.
+The initial query looked like the one below, and returned the RTT (round time trip) between a server and a client, but I wanted to see a statistics of the number of clients and the average rtt for all the clients to each distinct server.
+This was a globally run query, it can be improved by adding restrictions to only run it for USA.

 	SELECT
 		log_time as date,